eduMFA/eduMFA/doc/policies/enrollment.rst

 type: bool

 This is a token type specific parameter (with ``hotp_`` or ``totp_`` prefix).
-During enrollment of a privacyIDEA Authenticator smartphone app this policy is used to force the user to protect the token with a PIN.
+During enrollment of a unsupported privacyIDEA Authenticator smartphone app this policy is used to force the user to protect the token with a PIN.

-.. note:: This only works with the privacyIDEA Authenticator.
+.. note:: This only works with the unsupported privacyIDEA Authenticator.
    This policy has no effect, if the QR code is scanned with other smartphone apps.

 This is new in version 3.1.